Interactions-HSG/2023-UniBo-Industry40-Public/README.md

 Concretely, students build a system that can learn how to estimate activities from eye tracking data and, following the activity recognition, can provide contextual suggestions on an AR display.

-## Assignment 3: Decentralized Data Handling

-In this assignment, students interact with a SoLiD server, create their own Pod, share resources (data) with others, and create a Mixed Reality application that uses such resources.